Effective learning is accompanied by high dimensional and efficient representations of neural activity: Introduction

 \section{Introduction}

-Essential to human cognition is the ability to group stimuli into meaningful categories.
-The emergence of such categories is accompanied by the development of boundaries encoded in the activity patterns of neural circuitry \cite{Freedman312}.
-Exactly how new information about objects is mapped into the correct boundaries, such that relevant associations become grouped together, remains incompletely understood.
+Essential to human cognition is the ability to group stimuli into meaningful identities.
+The emergence of such identities is accompanied by the development of a mapping encoded in the activity patterns of neural circuitry \cite{Freedman312}.
+Exactly how new information about objects is mapped into the correct groups, such that relevant information becomes associated, remains incompletely understood.
 Furthermore, it is not generally known how far apart such groups should be, and what kind of space efficiently embeds such a mapping.
 These concepts and questions are reminiscent of studies of coding efficiency in neural responses to low-level sensory stimuli \cite{articleBarlow,Atick:1990:TTE:1351041.1351047,OLSHAUSEN19973311,Lewicki2002} -- a notion quantifying a system's information processing given biophysical and metabolic constraints.
 An open question is whether similar principles of efficiency play a role in higher-level processes such as cognition \cite{Poldrack201512}.
 What goals and constraints must be balanced to enable such \textit{cognitive coding efficiency} \cite{Buzsaki2012,ZIMMER201244,HAIER1992415,Gold387,Heinzel1224}, and how might such efficiency support accurate perceptions and decisions?